 9. The Recipe Critic

 The Recipe Critic is another beautifully designed food blog.
 The homepage is organized into sections like appetizers, breakfast, dinner, salads, 30-minute meals, slow cooker meals, and more.
-Readers can easily find the exact recipe they need with this design.
+Readers can easily find the exact recipe they need with this creative blog design.

-The blog design also includes elements like:
+The template also includes design elements like:

 10. SPI